 Chronic Pain Specialist Questions and Answers

 Chronic pain is a common problem, but there are treatments available!
-American Pain and Wellness offers a wide range of pain management services.
+American Pain and Wellness offers a wide range of pain management services in Allen, TX and Plano, TX.
 For more information, please call us.
-We serve patients from Allen TX, Plano TX, Fairview TX, McKinney TX, Parker TX, Lucas TX, Murphy TX, Frisco TX, Richardson TX, and Collin County Texas.

 At least 1.5 billion people worldwide and at least 100 million American live with chronic pain.
 Most Americans say having chronic pain makes it tough for them to sleep well at night and concentrate during the day, and they also say it affects their enjoyment of life and energy levels.